johannnamr/Discrepancy-based-inference-using-QMC/README.md

 - *bibeta_conv_slicedW.ipynb*: convergence of the sliced Wasserstein distance using MC, QMC and RQMC
 - *bibeta_optim.ipynb*: optimisation procedure for squared MMD using MC, QMC and RQMC

+#### G-and-k-distribution
+Results for the univariate g-and-k distribution:
+- *gandk_check.ipynb*: test of kernel, generator and all partial derivatives
+- *gandk_optim.ipynb*: optimisation procedure for squared MMD using MC, QMC and RQMC

 #### Mv-g-and-k-distribution
 Results for the multivariate g-and-k distribution:
 - *mvgandk_check.ipynb*: test of kernel, generator and all partial derivatives